Token Sale (DAIO)

 | Hard cap (total tokens available) | Sale instance | Immutable after activation |

-| Vesting parameters (start, duration, cliff) | Sale instance | Set during setup, immutable after activation |
+| Vesting parameters (start, duration, cliff) | Sale instance | Set during setup; vesting start must be at or after sale end |

-| Accepted payment currencies | Sale instance | Managed by SALE_ADMIN_ROLE |
+| Accepted payment currencies | Sale instance | Managed by SALE_ADMIN_ROLE during setup |

 Related